chrif/cocotte/doc/README.md

 Trying out Cocotte is completely free if you don't have a Digital Ocean account and create one with [this link](https://m.do.co/c/c25ed78e51c5) which gives you a 10$ credit.

 If you already have a Digital Ocean account, then you probably know about cloud pricing.
-For those that don't, you are charged $0.007/hour by Digital Ocean for the machine that Cocotte creates.
+For those who don't, you are charged $0.007/hour by Digital Ocean for the machine that Cocotte creates.
 So just testing Cocotte and then destroying the machine costs less than 1 cent.
 Keeping the machine online for a month costs 5$.

 [Read about Digital Ocean pricing](https://www.digitalocean.com/pricing/).